How can I make my website faster?

 Core Web Vitals is a relatively new ranking factor for site speed, introduced in 2021.
 Interestingly, even Google itself has not passed this test, showing a “Failed” status.
 However, this doesn’t affect Google because, as they say, it’s the “house that makes the rules.”
 For other sites that fail this check, there’s a significant risk of not reaching the desired TOP spots in organic search results.

-It’s worth noting that some sites still rank highly despite poor speed and failing Core Web Vitals.
-How is that possible?
 While site speed is an important ranking factor, it is not the only one.
 If a site has exceptional content, numerous backlinks, established age, and a solid reputation, speed may be less critical.
 However, for sites that are just starting out or trying to compete with established players on the first page of Google, it’s advisable to follow Core Web Vitals closely.

 Core Web Vitals include three key parameters: